ITT-25/assignment-07-touch-sensor-realdegrees/README.md

 3. Setup and activate a virtual env **(Python 3.12)**
 4. `pip install -r requirements.txt`

+Both applications can be closed with `Ctrl+C` in the terminal or with `Q` / `ESC` when the preview window is focused.

 # Camera-Based Touch Sensor

 Documentation on this task can be found in [documentation.md](documentation.md).